 Also called PA/IVS, this rare congenital heart defect is diagnosed at or shortly after birth.
-Learn how it may be treated with one or more procedures.
+Learn the symptoms and how it's treated.

-Pulmonary atresia (uh-TREE-zhuh) is a rare heart problem present at birth (congenital heart defect).
+Pulmonary atresia (uh-TREE-zhuh) is a rare heart problem present at birth, also called a congenital heart defect.

-In pulmonary atresia, the valve between the heart and lungs (pulmonary valve) isn't fully developed.
-Blood can't flow from the right lower heart chamber (right ventricle) to the lungs.
+In pulmonary atresia, the valve between the heart and lungs isn't fully formed.
+This valve is called the pulmonary valve.
+Blood can't flow from the right lower heart chamber, called the right ventricle, to the lungs.

-Some blood may move through a natural opening between the artery carrying oxygen-rich blood out of the heart (aorta) and the pulmonary artery.
-This opening — called the ductus arteriosus — typically closes soon after birth, but it can be kept open with medications.
+Some blood may move through a natural opening between the aorta, the artery carrying oxygen-rich blood out of the heart, and the pulmonary artery.
+This opening, called the ductus arteriosus, most often closes soon after birth.
+But it can be kept open with medicines.

 In pulmonary atresia with intact ventricular septum (PA/IVS), there isn't a hole between the two pumping chambers of the heart.
 If there is a hole, the condition is called pulmonary atresia with ventricular septal defect (VSD).